Skip to main content

 2100 Marlowe Avenue, Suite 449, Montreal, Quebec H4A 3L5

-Since the COVID-19 pandemic, the focus on our mental health has taken center stage with community organisations creating new programming and social media being used as an avenue to make wellness more accessible.
+Since the COVID-19 pandemic, the focus on our mental health has taken centre stage with community organisations creating new programming and social media being used as an avenue to make wellness more accessible.
 In Western society, a key part of mental health is integrating therapy, or therapeutical practices, into your routines.
 But attending therapy is willingly having vulnerable conversations with a stranger.
 As the therapeutic relationship grows, a bond is built but what are the ways we ensure that the bridge between strangers is short and easily crossed?

 Join us for a conversation about subverting power relationships to support the emergence necessary for supporting relationships.
 How do we all create space to take the good with the bad as we learn how to better care for ourselves?
 How do wellness practitioners create space for their clients?
 What understandings do they bring, about themselves and others, to foster trust and create room for curiosity and inner exploration?